PV-Lab/PV-ML-Starter-Kit/README.md

 ## Input Data Format

 The input data consists of a '.csv file' with each experiment formatted into rows with each column being a real, continuous variable.
 The last column of the file should be the target variable that will be optimized.
-An example dataset on how to format the file properly can be found [here](./data/Example_PV_Dataset.csv)
+An example dataset on how to format the file properly can be found [here](./data/Example_PV_Dataset.csv).

+## Running the Code

+All required packages and the corresponding versions can be found in the [requirements.txt](./requirements.txt) file.
+Once installed in the Python environment of choice, the code can be run.

 ## Diagnostics Visualization